 TGm Editor: Please make the changes as shown below to the 4th paragraph in this section (REVmd D1.2, P2744L58):

 A mesh STA can also check if its neighbor mesh STAs received its Beacon frame successfully by checking whether the Beacon Timing elements received from its neighbor mesh STAs contain beacon timing information of the mesh STA.
 When the Beacon Timing element is received from one of the peer mesh STAs, the mesh STA checks if the MSB of the Neighbor STA ID subfield is set to 0 and the rest of the field matches with the 7 LSBs of the AID value assigned to the mesh STA through the mesh peering establishment.
-When the Beacon Timing element is received from a nonpeer mesh STA, the mesh STA checks if the MSB of the Neighbor STA ID subfield is set to 1 and the rest of the field matches with the 7 LSBs of its own MAC address (taking the Individual/Group bit as the MSB).
+When the Beacon Timing element is received from a nonpeer mesh STA, the mesh STA checks if the MSB of the Neighbor STA ID subfield is set to 1 and the rest of the field matches with MAC_ADDR[42:47] of its own MAC address.
 If the matching is verified, the corresponding beacon timing information represents the correct beacon reception by the neighbor mesh STA.[#1300]

 Group ID and partial AID in VHT and CMMG PPDUs[#1300,1288]